-Further, these reserve estimates are evaluated by external reserve engineers every three year.
+Further, these reserve estimates are evaluated by external reserve engineers once in three years.
 Proven and probable reserves are determined using estimates of oil and gas in place, recovery factors and future commodity prices, the latter having an impact on the total amount of recoverable reserves and the proportion of the gross reserves which are attributable to the government under the terms of the Exploration and Production Sharing Contracts.